 For families with children Henderson Lake Park has three playgrounds: one located on the north side of the Park just off Parkside Drive, one at the east end of the park, and the third located behind the Henderson Lake Pool.
 The playgrounds feature climbing apparatus, slides and swings.
 The playground on the north side of the park near the dock is completely accessible.
 After the kids are done playing, families can enjoy a picnic at one of the many picnic tables located throughout the park, or for something more formal one can book a covered picnic shelter - click here for more information.

 Henderson Park is also home to the Demonstration and Rose Gardens.
 The Rose Garden is located in the northwest corner of the park and commemorates 9/11.
 The Demonstration Gardens are located east of the Tennis Courts and celebrates the contributions of Communities in Bloom to the Community.

 Henderson Park is surrounded by a multitude of facilities like the SLP Skate Park, Henderson Horseshoe Pits, the Henderson Lake Golf Course, the Henderson Outdoor Pool, Spitz Stadium, Henderson Park Ice Centre, Henderson Tennis Courts and Nikka Yuko Japanese Garden.

-Henderson Park has something to offer absolutely everyone and there isn’t a day where you won’t see families, exercise enthusiasts, seniors, people out exercising their dogs, fishermen, boaters, golfers, and just about everyone else under the sun out enjoying this wonderful park.
+Henderson Park has something to offer absolutely everyone and there isn’t a day where you won’t see families, exercise enthusiasts, seniors, people out walking their dogs, fishermen, boaters, golfers, and just about everyone else under the sun out enjoying this wonderful park.
 From the photographic opportunities to the areas for quiet solitude and reflection to the exuberant playgrounds, to the trail system that is linked to the rest of the south side, this park is sure to meet everyone’s needs.